WangWNico/dns_tunneling/README.md

 - The client includes a trailing NUL byte in Base64 encoding so encoded values match the examples in the assignment.
 - The client includes a trailing NUL byte in Base64 encoding so encoded values match the examples in the assignment.

-Windows / PowerShell notes
-- If you're on Windows, you can build/run using MSYS2/Mingw (gcc) or use WSL/Ubuntu.
-The repo includes helpers:
-	- `run_test.sh` — builds and runs server/client on port 5353 (on Linux/WSL).
-	- `run_test.ps1` — PowerShell helper (requires `gcc` in PATH, e.g., from MSYS2).

 Security note
 - Run these programs only on your own lab VMs or networks where you have permission.